 The AS4’s cover is soft and breathable, so it won’t trap heat or make you uncomfortable while you sleep.

 The comfort layer of the AS4 is the eco-friendly Bio-Pur® material.
 This foam is constructed with castor oil for more breathability than traditional memory foam.
 The plant-based oil also minimizes the “new mattress smell,” known as off-gassing.

 The Bio-Pur® layer features an open-cell structure allowing for increased airflow.
 But open-cell technology also creates a stronger “bounce back,” allowing the Bio-Pur® layer to regain its shape quicker; this assists side sleepers who shift their bodies during sleep.

 The AS4’s second layer is the Affinity with HIVE® technology (Harnessing Intelligent Ventilation & Energy).
 HIVE features hexagon-shaped cutouts for extra support in the “comfort zones”—the head, shoulders, back, hips, and feet.
 These are the areas where side sleepers need the most support, especially the shoulders and hips.

 Amerisleep offers a 100-night sleep trial with the AS4, so you can feel comfortable ordering the mattress online and trying it out for the first time at home.
-If you’re unsatisfied with the AS4 within those 100 nights, you can contact Amerisleep for a full refund, and your mattress will be donated to charity.
+If you’re unsatisfied with the AS4 after the break-in period, you can contact Amerisleep for a full refund.

 Amerisleep also offers a 20-year warranty on the AS4.
 The first ten years include replacement of your mattress under covered damages, and the second decade of the warranty offers a prorated replacement.
 The prorated replacement will allow you to get a new mattress at a specific discount.
 The warranty also covers sagging above .75 inches, better than the usual 1-inch threshold covered by most mattress warranties.